alexjameswilliams/alexjameswilliams.github.io/_pages/about.md

 In 2024, I served as the Chief AI Officer for [Mariposa AI](https://mariposa.app/), a start-up developing an AI-assisted slow dating app.

+In 2025, I undertook a research fellowship in the Parliamentary Office of Science and Technology (POST) at the UK Parliament working on a POSTnote on [Data Centres and their Sustainability](https://post.parliament.uk/approved-work-data-centres-and-their-sustainability/).
+This POSTnote will be published in early 2026.

 Outside of research, I am also an electronic music producer and DJ performing under the name [Zinger](https://soundcloud.com/djzinger).